 The federal government established maritime law in order to create a universal body of law governing commerce and is considered a separate entity from civil law.
 Although maritime laws were originally intended to govern commerce, they also cover recreational boats.
 This means any accident that occurs on inland, coastal or ocean navigable waterways is subject to maritime law.

-Our maritime attorneys in Macon represent all victims who have been injured in waterway accidents.
+Our Macon maritime attorneys represent all victims who have been injured in waterway accidents.
 Some of the most common maritime injuries occur on:

 - Cargo ships